ibm-cloud-docs/cis/mtls.md

 Mutual TLS (mTLS) provides certificate-based client authentication for enhanced security. mTLS is not enabled by default and requires prior authorization on a per-domain basis.
 To configure mTLS, follow these steps:

 1. Request authorization.
-To enable mTLS, [create a support case](/docs/account?topic=account-open-case) to request mTLS enablement for your IBM Cloud account.
+[Create a support case](/docs/account?topic=account-open-case) to request mTLS enablement for your IBM Cloud account.

    After mTLS is enabled, it can't be disabled.
    {: note}

-1. Enable mTLS in the CIS console:
+1. Enable mTLS:

-   1. Navigate to the **Security** page, then select the **Mutual TLS** tab.
+   1. In the CIS console, click **Security**, then select the **Mutual TLS** tab.
    1. Click **Enable**.

-1. Upload Root certificates in the CIS console:
+1. Upload Root certificates:

-   1. In the Root certificates table, click **Add** to define a new root certificate.
+   1. In the **Root certificates** table on the **Mutual TLS** page, click **Add** to define a new root certificate.
-   1. Paste the certificate content into the content field.
-Provide a name for the Root CA, and add one or more fully qualified domain names (FQDNs) of the endpoints that will use this certificate.
+   1. Paste the certificate content into the Certificate content field.
+Provide a name for the Root CA certificate, and add one or more fully qualified domain names (FQDNs) of the endpoints that will use this certificate.

       These FQDNs are the hostnames that are used by the resources protected by the mTLS application policy.
 You must associate the Root CA with the FQDN used by the protected application.